Discover China’s rich multicultural history and pressing health and environmental issues in Yunnan Province and Beijing.

 You will undertake 90 class hours (six credits) of Chinese language instruction.
 No matter what your skill level is, you’ll receive training in reading, writing, listening, and speaking Chinese.
 Through a combination of interactive classroom learning, cultural immersion on campus, and the practical application of language skills in homestays and during excursions, you can make tremendous progress in your Chinese language skills over the course of the semester.
 The program’s highly skilled language instructors have completed ACTFL Oral Proficiency Interview training and have obtained ACTFL OPI tester certificates.
 The language program is distinguished by its excellent teacher-to-student ratio; in addition, you will be partnered with Chinese university students so you can practice Chinese with native speakers and apply what you learn in the classroom to the informal conditions of everyday life.
 Through structured and unstructured language learning and daily interactions with your host families, you will refine your communications skills while becoming acclimated to the local culture.
 You may pursue further language study in the last month of the semester and earn an additional four credits.

-Study the role of indigenous knowledge in health preservation, environmental protection, and sustainable development in China.
+Travel throughout Yunnan to study the role of indigenous knowledge in health preservation, environmental protection, and sustainable development in China.

 Key Topics of Study